keu/docs/software/install-cli.md

 This guide provides instructions for how to install the Astro CLI.

 The Astro CLI is the easiest way to run Apache Airflow on your machine.
-From the Astro CLI, you can run a local Apache Airflow environment with a dedicated Webserver, Scheduler and Postgres Database.
+From the Astro CLI, you can run a local Apache Airflow environment with a dedicated webserver, scheduler and Postgres database.
 Once you create an Astronomer Software project, you can customize it (for example, add Python or OS-level packages or add plugins) and test it on your local machine.

 You can also use the CLI to: